CSCfi/csc-user-guide/docs/computing/nsys.md

 # nsys: CUDA profiler

 ## Available
-    Puhti: 3.4.1
+    Puhti:
-    Mahti: 3.4.1
+    Mahti:
 ## Usage

-The *nvprof* profiling tool collects and views profiling data from the command-line.
+The *nsys* profiling tool collects and views profiling data from the command-line.
 It enables the collection of a timeline of CUDA-related activities on both CPU and GPU, including kernel execution, memory transfers, memory set and CUDA API calls and events or metrics for CUDA kernels.
-Profiling results are displayed in the console after the profiling data is collected, and may also be saved for later viewing by either *nvprof* or the *Visual Profiler*.
+Profiling results are displayed in the console after the profiling data is collected, and may also be saved for later viewing by *nsys-ui* tool.

-To use nvprof, one needs to first load a CUDA environment, for example:
+To use `nsys`, one needs to first load a CUDA environment, for example:

 ```bash
 module load gcc/9.1.0